 Yellow Perch: low abundance, small size.

-- Ramsey County Beach - Free; 37 parking spaces; Hwy 96 east of Hwy 61.
+- Ramsey County Beach: Free; Hwy 96 east of Hwy 61.
 Portable toilet at access; washroom, picnic area and beach adjacent to boat access.

 - Lions Pier - East of highway 61 on frontage road to White Bear Avenue.